Jollywatt/typst-fletcher/src/flexigrid.typ

   /// -> number | length | pair
   spacing: 1.0,
   axes: (ltr, ttb),
-  /// Maximum number of layout iterations used to find row and column sizes before giving up.
+  /// Maximum number of layout iterations used to find row and
+  /// column sizes before converging.
+  ///
+  /// Diagrams with nodes at fractional $u v$ coordinates may
+  /// require more iterations of the layout algorithm until the
+  /// flexigrid stabilizes.
+  /// You can see how many iterations were used with the `debug: "grid.iters"` option.
   ///
   /// -> int
   max-layout-iterations: 20,